-How Much Does a Detached Garage Affect Property Value in 2024?
+How Much Does a Detached Garage Affect Property Value in 2025?

-Garages attached to or detached from your house are incredibly useful feature: they protect cars from the elements, provide storage space for outdoor equipment, and sometimes function as additional living space.
+Garages attached to or detached from your house are an incredibly useful feature: they protect cars from the elements, provide storage space for outdoor equipment, and sometimes function as additional living space.

 If you’re considering adding a new garage to your property or remodeling an existing structure, you may wonder how much a detached garage adds to property value.